 - Lifetime: $349.99

-Downloading the free app, creating an account, and starting the free trial took minutes, so we can’t fault that at all.
+Downloading the free app, creating an account, and starting the free trial took minutes, so I can’t fault that at all.

-If we wanted to be critical, we’d say that Playground Sessions doesn’t ask as many questions as some other platforms, like your current experience level, musical interests, and expectations/goals.
+If I wanted to be critical, I’d say that Playground Sessions doesn’t ask as many questions as some other platforms, like your current experience level, musical interests, and expectations/goals.

 Anyone considering Playground Sessions should know that you cannot use an acoustic piano, as you can with other platforms; you must use a digital piano/keyboard or MIDI controller.